 For an infrastructure BSS, the MU EDCA Parameter Set element is used by an AP to control the EDCA from HE non-AP STAs as defined in 27.2.6 (Obtaining an EDCA TXOP for HE non-AP STAs using MU EDCA parameters)(#8201).
 The most recent MU EDCA Parameter Set element received by a non-AP HE STA(#4742) is used to update the appropriate MIB values.

-The format of the MU QoS Info field is the same as the QoS Info field defined in 9.4.1.17 (QoS Info field) when sent by the AP(#5912).
-The MU QoS Info field contains the EDCA Parameter Set Update Count subfield, which is initially set to 0 and is incremented each time any of the MU AC parameters changes.
-This subfield is used by a non-AP HE STA(#6460) to determine whether the MU EDCA parameter set has changed and requires updating the appropriate MIB attributes.
+The format of the QoS Info field is defined in 9.4.1.17 (QoS Info field) when sent by the AP(#5912).
+The QoS Info field contains the EDCA Parameter Set Update Count subfield, which is initially set to 0 and is incremented each time any of the MU AC parameters changes in the MU EDCA Parameter Set element.
+This subfield is used by a non-AP HE STA(#6460) to determine whether the MU EDCA Parameter Set has changed and requires updating the appropriate MIB attributes. (#12041)

 The format of the(#6461) MU AC_BE, MU AC_BK, MU AC_VI, and MU AC_VO Parameter Record(#5897) fields are identical and defined(#6462) in Figure 9-589cv (MU AC Parameter Record field format).